fvanroie/PS_OPNsense/README.md

 This is a PowerShell module that uses the OPNsense REST api to manage [OPNsense](https://opnsense.org/) firewall appliances.
 The development of the OPNsense REST api and this PowerShell module is still ongoing, so additional functionality will be added in the future.

-## Supported Modules
+## Supported Objects
-Currently there are basic api hooks for these OPNsense modules:
-- Firmware
-- CaptivePortal
-- Cron
-- Diagnostics
-- IDS
-- Packages
-- Proxy
-- Services

-Not all functionality is implemented yet and this is an *early development alpha release*.
+Not all functionality is implemented yet and this is a *development alpha release*.
 All testing and [feedback](https://github.com/fvanroie/PS_OPNsense/issues) is appreciated.

-## Supported Objects

 ### Items
 All CRUD items are supported using Get-OPNsenseItem, Remove-OPNsenseItem and Switch-OPNsenseItem.